Far-right politics in the United Kingdom: National Action

+Other incidents

 In June 2016, Jo Cox was murdered by a far-right extremist after being stoked by the campaigns surrounding the Brexit referendum.
 Scholars have suggested that far-right attitudes contributed to and were normalised by the result of the Brexit referendum.

-In December 2016, the neo-Nazi group National Action was proscribed as a terrorist organisation.
+In June 2017, multiple terrorist attacks occurred.
+Darren Osbourne used a van to attack Muslim worshippers at Finsbury Park mosque, killing 1 and injuring 11.
+Ethan Stables planned an attack with a machete on a Gay Pride event in Cumbria, and was later sentenced to life in prison.
+Jack Renshaw, a neo-Nazi from Lancashire, was charged with the attempted murder of Labour MP Rosie Cooper, and also subsequently jailed for life.

-In October 2017, former UKIP leadership candidate and anti-islam activist Anne Marie Waters launched the For Britain Movement.
-Unlike most far-right parties that came before them, For Britain were zionist, opposed to anti-semitism, and held more moderate views on social issues like LGBT rights.
+In October 2017, former UKIP leadership candidate and anti-Islam activist Anne Marie Waters launched the For Britain Movement.
+Unlike most far-right parties that came before them, For Britain were zionist, opposed to antisemitism, and held more moderate views on social issues like LGBT rights.
 Former English Defence League leader Tommy Robinson and singer-songwriter Morrissey announced their support for the party, and fellow far-right and counter-jihad political party Liberty GB merged with For Britain.
 The party received support from several former members of far-right groups like the British National Party, Generation Identity, and the neo-Nazi terrorist organisation National Action.
 For Britain had some limited success in local council elections, but failed to make any significant breakthroughs in the parliamentary by-elections they contested.
 In July 2022, Waters announced on the party's website that the party was ceasing all operations with immediate effect, with their elected councillors subsequently joining the British Democrats.
+In April 2023, it was announced that she was rejoining UKIP as the "Justice spokes[person]".

 In March 2018 Mark Rowley, the outgoing head of UK counter-terror policing, revealed that four far-right terror plots had been foiled since the Westminster attack in March 2017.

 In November 2018 three people, Adam Thomas, Claudia Patatas and Daniel Bogunovic, were convicted of being members of the proscribed terrorist organisation, National Action, after a seven-week trial at the Crown Court in Birmingham.
 Thomas and Patatas have a child whom they named Adolf.